Edward D. Hoch: Simon Ark

-Simon Ark was the protagonist of Hoch's first published story and ultimately featured in 39 short stories, which Hoch first collected in 1984.
+Simon Ark was the protagonist of Hoch's first published story and ultimately featured in more than 39 short stories, which Hoch first collected in 1984.
 Ark appears to be an ordinary man in his sixties, tall and stout, but in many of the stories Ark implies that he is actually over 2000 years old, a Coptic priest who travels the world looking for evil—specifically, Satan.
 It is said that he is cursed by God, that when Jesus carrying the cross wanted to rest, Ark refused him rest and in turn has never known rest himself, doomed to wander the globe forever (although at least one story suggests Ark was instead the author of a fraudulent gospel so pious that God was unable to punish him with hell or reward him with heaven, and so left him on the Earth instead).
 However the immortality element is not played up in any way and is just incidental.

 The Simon Ark stories have supernatural occult themes, although the crimes in them are always found to have been committed by mundane means.
 In the introduction to his 1984 collection, Hoch left the matter of Simon Ark's real nature a matter for the reader to ponder.
 The 1984 volume presents what Hoch deemed to be the nine best of the 39 stories that he devoted to Simon Ark; it concludes with a list of all 39 stories, giving details of their original publications.
 (There were 39 stories as of 1984.
 He wrote others subsequently.)